johnny-chivers/hands-on-aws-certified-data-engineer-associate-DEA-C01-Practice/README.md

 2. Upload the employees_headers/employees.csv to the `rawData' folder in the S3 Bucket
 3. Upload the orders_headers/orders.csv to the `rawData' folder in the S3 Bucket

-The Cloudformation script will create a Glue Service rule required throughout the glue tutorial.
+The Cloudformation script will create a Glue Service role required throughout the glue tutorial.
 The headers folders/csv is required for the AWS Glue Crawler.
 These files contain headers in the first row, unlike the data we unload as part of the initial setup work.
 The AWS Glue Crawler will infer headers from these files.

 ## Data
 Below is the schema for the table that wil be created in the Glue Data Catalog which includes a sample of the data.